 2. Special guests – Christmas-time cruises would not be complete without guest appearances from Santa, Mrs. Claus and their elf friends.
 They make appearances on many ships during the holiday season in the spirit of fun and relaxation leading up to Christmas Day.
 As expected, Santa’s bag of goodies is full for the kids on board.

 3. New Year’s fun – Ringing in the New Year is a splash aboard a cruise ship.
+Before you go on a cruise you should know about Cruise Ship Lawsuit Help, in case you slip and fall or get injured another way.
 Elaborate parties take place at sea for people of all ages and tastes.
 Special food, entertainment, toasts, party favors and more make the night memorable.
 For sports fans, many of the cruise lines offer special all-day tailgate parties to watch New Year’s Day football.

 4. True relaxation – Leave the hustle and bustle (and accompanying stress) of the holidays behind and enjoy a more relaxed atmosphere with the family on a cruise vacation.
 There is no better way to spend an afternoon in December than lying poolside while sailing across the ocean, or snorkeling through a secluded reef on a cruise line private island.